Comparisons11 min read

 Pros Cons

-Unmatched flexibility — build anything Steeper learning curve for new users
+Unmatched flexibility — build almost anything Steeper learning curve for new users

-Great value — replaces multiple tools Can feel slow with very large databases
+Great value for your money — replaces multiple tools Can slow down with massive databases

-Strong template ecosystem Support can be slow outside Enterprise
+Huge template library Support outside Enterprise can be slow

 Asana